 - Adults with Complex Listening Needs:

 We partner with Advanced Bionics for adults experiencing sound for the first time through hearing aids and/or a cochlear implant or have used hearing devices for many years, making the connection to understanding with your devices is something that takes time and practice.
-You can maximize your success by having up to date knowledge, the latest technology facts, resources for your individualized rehabilitation.
+You can maximize your success by having up-to-date knowledge, the latest technology facts, and resources for your individualized rehabilitation.

 When you visit the Florida Gulf Coast Hearing Center, your audiologist will perform a thorough ear examination of the entire ear, including the outer ear, ear canal, eardrum, and middle ear to ensure there’s no underlying cause of your hearing loss that might require medical attention.
 Then you’ll undergo a rigorous diagnostic hearing evaluation to assess the sensitivity of your hearing at different frequencies.
 Depending on these findings, other tests may be conducted.

 Treating hearing loss is vital for communicating with family, friends, and co-workers.
 You will benefit from improved health and well-being and improve your quality of life.